GrayHat12/Handwritten-Character-Recognizer/README.md

 ---
 **:warning: NOTE**

 You'll need the `samples` folder in the project directory to run this code.
-Download the file from [this](https://drive.google.com/drive/folders/1TK3yzgJvrcNq2otPVoul0si__fo6_G7U?usp=sharing) link
+Download the folder from [this](https://drive.google.com/drive/folders/1TK3yzgJvrcNq2otPVoul0si__fo6_G7U?usp=sharing) link

 ---